azat-co/practicalnode/chapter15/chapter15.md

 161599702702.dkr.ecr.us-west-2.amazonaws.com/azat-main-repo:latest
 ```

 Define host 80 and container 3000 ports in port mappings.
-Name, image and ports are shown below:
+Name, image and ports are shown below in Figure 15-9.
+The values are `banking-api-container`, `161599702702.dkr.ecr.us-west-2.amazonaws.com/azat-main-repo:latest` and `80:3000` respectively.

 ![](media/aws-ecs-7.png)
+***Figure 15-9.** The correct API container configurations have name, image ID and port values.*

 Scroll down in the same modal view and add Env Variables: